 This is advice on building relationships.
 This is one of the five Papa Pounamu mandatory requirements that agencies are expected to plan and report on, with an initial focus on people leaders building relationships with their people.

-Advice will be made available for each of the mandatory requirements:
+Advice is available for each of the mandatory requirements:

 The five mandatory requirements are designed to complement and work together with existing diversity and inclusion commitments to make the most positive impact across all diversity dimensions.

 What do we mean by building relationships?

 Building relationships is an essential part of inclusive practice.
 Positive and inclusive relationships matter for all our people at all levels, both inside organisations and out into the community.
 For the purposes of this advice, building relationships is about deliberately building a diverse range of purposeful relationships that are positive and inclusive.
 These relationships encourage diverse perspectives, value different worldviews, avoid assumptions and address negative biases.

 We all have a responsibility to build relationships that enhance the ways in which our Public Service delivers for New Zealanders.
 Strong relationships with diverse people and communities increase the trust and confidence within our Public Service agencies and across the Public Service as a whole.